cjhosken/MayaFluidSimulator/README.md

 TODOS:

-1. surface tension
-2. speed up (hashmap search)
+1. speed up (hashmap search)
-3. particles currently source in bounding box, not the object
+2. particles currently source in bounding box, not the object